WULF: History

 WHIC-AM-FM aired a full service format of local news and information, sports, country music and middle of the road music.
 In its early years, WHIC-FM was powered at 3,000 watts, a fraction of its current output.
 It could only be heard in Hardinsburg and adjacent communities.

 In 1982, both WHIC 1520 and WHIC-FM 94.3 were acquired by Key Broadcasting, with Terry Forcht as president.
-On May 24, 1995, WHIC-FM changed its call sign to the current WULF.
-It began calling itself "The Wolf."
-It got a boost in power to 40,000 watts, extending its coverage to communities south and west of Louisville.
+On May 24, 1995, WHIC-FM changed its call sign to the current WULF, and was rebranded as "The Wolf."
+It got a boost in power to 50,000 watts, extending its coverage to communities south and west of Louisville.
 WHIC 1520 was later taken silent.

+In January 2002, the station was purchased by current owner Skytower Communications, which at that time was presided by then-Kentucky Broadcasters Association president Bill Evans.
+A few years later, the station would sign on translator W273AK (104.5 FM) to serve the Elizabethtown area.

 On-air staff

 The Wolf features mornings with Jimmy Wilson, middays with Kevin Jaggers and afternoons with Bobby Jack Murphy.

 Translators

 In addition to the main station, WULF is relayed by an additional translator to widen its broadcast area.